19seanak19/GraphsPlus/README.md

 # GraphsPlus
-A sample iOS app (incomplete) showcasing my work developing native Swift iOS applications.
+*A sample iOS app (incomplete) showcasing my work developing native Swift iOS applications.
+This was built over 2-3 weeks for a final project in a course I took in college.*

-Features:
+**Features:**

 - Line and bar graph creation and visual customization using CoreGraphics/UIKit.
 - Persistent storage of graphs, graph styles, and line/bar styles.
 - A focus on interesting and unique transitions between views.